Royal Wedding: Music

+The songs were published by MGM on a 10-inch long-play record.

 Reception

+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "The stars run no risk of being outsparkled by a film for which the best that we can say is that it has one swell number in it, built on the world's longest-titled song.
+But that's how it is with 'Royal Wedding'—one swell number, three or four that are good, a laugh here, a laugh there: colored newsreels of the British royal wedding and so long pal.
+Mr. Astaire has fared better in his lifetime and he has also fared much worse."

+Critic Edwin Schallert of the Los Angeles Times wrote: "Excellent in songs and dances, so-so in story and particularly illumined by the presence of Fred Astaire and a new Jane Powell, 'Royal Wedding' yields entertainment sufficient to please most picturegoers. ...
+The production may best be classed as both interesting and pleasing, gaining esprit particularly through the work of its two major stars."

-According to MGM's records, the film earned $2,548,000 in the US and Canada and $1,354,000 elsewhere, resulting in a profit to the studio of $584,000.
-The film was listed by Variety as one of the top box office hits of 1951.
+According to MGM records, the film earned $2,548,000 in the U.S. and Canada and $1,354,000 elsewhere, resulting in a profit to the studio of $584,000.
+The film was listed by Variety among the top box-office hits of 1951.

-Upon its release, Bosley Crowther in The New York Times wrote that the film had "a lively lot of dancing and some pleasantly handled songs"; according to Crowther, "Mr. Astaire has fared better in his lifetime - and he has also fared much worse."

-On the review aggregator website Rotten Tomatoes, Royal Wedding had a 91% approval rating based on 23 reviews.
-The site's consensus reads: "Vintage MGM musical stuff, characterized by Stanley Donen's fleet direction and some amazing dance performances from star Fred Astaire."

-Awards and honors
+Awards

-"Too Late Now" was nominated for an Academy Award for Best Original Song at the 24th Academy Awards, losing the award to "In the Cool, Cool, Cool of the Evening" by Hoagy Carmichael and Johnny Mercer, which featured in Here Comes the Groom.
+"Too Late Now" was nominated for an Academy Award for Best Original Song at the 24th Academy Awards, losing to "In the Cool, Cool, Cool of the Evening" by Hoagy Carmichael and Johnny Mercer, from Here Comes the Groom.

-The film is recognized by American Film Institute in these lists:
+The film was nominated for inclusion by the American Film Institute in two of its lists: